ooddle

 The Two Minute Reset

 Most caregiver advice assumes you have an hour.
 You don't.
 A two minute reset is what fits between giving medication and starting dinner.
 Sit down.
 Close your eyes.
 Breathe in for four counts, out for six.
 Repeat eight times.
 That is it.
 Done consistently three times a day, this single practice has been shown to reduce caregiver cortisol levels meaningfully.
+The exhale is the active ingredient because longer exhales activate your vagus nerve and signal safety to your nervous system.

 Body Doubling for Hard Tasks